-An unfortunate side effect of the COVID-19 pandemic has been high numbers of people needing to file unemployment claims.
+An unfortunate side effect of the COVID-19 pandemic has been the high number of people needing to file unemployment claims.
 While unemployment insurance exists to help people manage difficult financial situations, it can also be a target for cyber-criminals to commit fraud.
 To help educate consumers, we have some tips to avoid becoming a victim of what’s known as unemployment impostor fraud.

 Unemployment insurance is an important tool when you are out of work and need financial assistance while job searching.
 Unfortunately, cyber-criminals try to take advantage of this crucial program.
 Due to this consumers need to know how to protect themselves and what to do if they become a victim.

 If You’ve Been Victimized…

 You may learn you are a victim of unemployment impostor fraud through a notification from your employer.
 This notification will state that someone has filed an unemployment claim in your name.
 You may also receive communication from the state in the mail.
 If you have already been victimized, you may discover that someone else is already using your name to collect unemployment benefits when you attempt to file an unemployment claim yourself.
 If you believe you are a victim of unemployment impostor fraud, take the following steps:

 - Report the fraud.
 Contact your employer, your bank, and Iowa Workforce Development to report the issue.